windmemory/bigdata-assignments/assignment2/README.md

 After I've improved the algorithm of the second mapper, the Pairs solution ran 12656 sec.

 ####Question 7
-The stripes solution ran 2576 sec,
+The stripes solution ran 2576 sec, and the improved Pairs solution ran 10603 sec.

 ####Question 8
 The total number of output is 38210424, that means there are 19105212 distinct pairs that I extracted.